 |error||A SIP error code was received on the call.
 The count is based on the total number of server or global errors seen.|

 The call logs view helps you drill down into a subset of calls with specific issues.
 To get to the call logs, click on the phone icon towards the right of the screen as shown below.
-These results can also be exported to a comma-separated value file.
+Up to 2000 results can also be exported to a comma-separated value file.